borschphp/borsch-container/README.md

 ### Shared and Unshared Dependencies

 In this example, we're defining a logger service which is shared by default.
-We're disabling caching and retrieving the logger service twice, so we can see that the two instances are different.
+We're retrieving the logger service twice, so we can see that the two instances are identical.

 ```php
 use Borsch\Container\Container;